ogratwicklcs/ansible_90_workshop/1.2-adhoc/README.md

 >
 > Think of a module as a tool which is designed to accomplish a specific task.

+Type the below bash commands in VS Code terminal which you opened in the previous exercise.
 Ansible needs to know that it should use the `ping` module: The `-m` option defines which Ansible module to use.
 Options can be passed to the specified module using the `-a` option.

 ```bash
 [student<X>@ansible ~]$ ansible web -m ping